• Skip to primary navigation

 A portion of bread pudding on a plate with fresh raspberry on top.

-Since we assemble this in layers, the fresh fruit is layered throughout the entire dish of croissant bread pudding.
+Fresh fruit is layered throughout the entire dish of Croissant Bread Pudding.

 Jump to: